nerves-networking/vintage_net/README.md

 [![Coverage Status](https://coveralls.io/repos/github/nerves-networking/vintage_net/badge.svg?branch=master)](https://coveralls.io/github/nerves-networking/vintage_net?branch=master)
 [![Hex version](https://img.shields.io/hexpm/v/vintage_net.svg "Hex version")](https://hex.pm/packages/vintage_net)

-> **_NOTE:_**  This library is very much a work in progress without sufficient
+> **_NOTE:_**  This library is a work in progress without sufficient
 > documentation.
 It will get there, but the current Nerves networking libraries
 > are more stable, tested for what they do, and integrated into most other
 > Nerves libraries and examples.
-Most importantly, the official Nerves systems
-> do not contain kernel configuration needed to make this work.
+If your device is multi-homed (i.e., you use
+> two or more network interfaces) or if you want to configure the network in
+> a way that's not supported by nerves_network, then this is your library.

 `VintageNet` is network configuration library built specifically for [Nerves Project](https://nerves-project.org) devices.
 It has the following features: